 Dress shields are absorbent sweat pads that you sew or pin into shirts to block armpit sweat stains.
 You can buy them in a store, online, or even make your own.

+Forget about stuffing your shirt with paper towels, sticking maxi pads to your underarms, or pinning socks or trash bags to your shirt (it's true — some folks have actually attempted this).
 In this blog post, we’ll show you how to make dress shields at home with step-by-step instructions tailored to your sweat level.
 So, whether you’re a light, medium or heavy sweater, you can make DIY dress shields work for you.

 Making your own dress shields is an inexpensive, practical armpit sweat solution.
 For a few dollars, a trip to the fabric store and some elbow grease, you get absorbent, reusable pads that last.

-Dress shields are easy to apply.
+DIY dress shields are easy to apply.
 All you have to do is sew or pin them to the inside of a garment at the underarm area.
 We recommend using safety pins so you can easily remove them.

-Unlike store-bought stickers and pads, DIY dress shields are 100% customizable.
+Unlike store-bought stickers and pads, homemade DIY dress shields are 100% customizable.
 If you make your own, you can tailor the size and thickness to your sweat level and shirt size.
 That means smaller, tighter shirts are no longer off limits.